Top Pieces Of Advice For Email Account Hacking

 7. Browser Extension Exploitation

-Malicious browser extensions can access everything you do in your browser, including email content and credentials.
+Malicious browser extensions can access everything you do in your browser, providing yet another method to hack email account credentials and read private message content.

 Attack vectors: